 Most of us desire to be in a complementary relationship—one in which our partners bring out the best of us.

-This could mean through your health, attitude, along with other manners of personal growth.
-Without question, money plays a huge role in our relationships too.Lexington Law’s study confirms it.
+This could mean your health, attitude, along with other manners of personal growth.
+Without question, money and spending habits play a huge role in our relationships too.Lexington Law’s study confirms it.

-How does money affect relationships
+How does money affect relationships?

 Since money is a huge part of your relationship, you must analyze how having a partner influences your and your partner’s spending habits.

 In 1/3rd of couples one partner influenced the other to spend less

 In this manner, having a partner is beneficial to your bank account.
 Sometimes, the people in these relationships have a higher sense of well-being—if they know that their partner is more responsible with their money.

 Do you influence your partner’s spending habits or do they affect you?
 Which way if you motivate each other to spend less, that is great for your finances